zinzloun/THM_WriteUP/README.md

 The most important fact, in the context of our excercise, is the fact that a mistake in configuring the routs, either intentionally or as a malicious act, can lead to poisoning the traffic and send the packets to the wrong destination, leading to hijack the system.
 BGP protocol does not implement any mechanism to discern modified or rogue information recived by other peers.
 So BGP hijacking is sending traffic to a different destination than the real intended one to intercept the packets.
 That comes exactly to what we want.

 ### Hijack the BGP communication
-Coming back to the router we compromised, we can inspect the BGOP configuration:
+Coming back to the router we compromised, we can inspect the BGP configuration:

     cat /etc/quagga/bgpd.conf
     !